tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

   `else` branch, to ensure that the positive and negative spaces are handled or asserted.

 * Negations are not easy!
 In the source code, state invariants positively.
-When working with lengths and indexes, this form is easy to get right:
+When working with lengths and indexes, this form is easy to get right (and understand):

   ```zig
   if (index < length) {